 By and large, students are taught about sex free of any particular moral or ethical standpoint.
 The school doesn't impose any particular values or value systems (such as social, political, or ideological values) on students when teaching sex and related issues.

-MCA Academy 's approach to sex-ed: The sex and health education program curriculum is presented to the parents and they always have the choice to have their child opt out of any section of the curriculum.
+What MCA Academy says: The sex and health education program curriculum is presented to the parents and they always have the choice to have their child opt out of any section of the curriculum.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.